Patrick-Cole/pygmi/README.rst

 Windows Users
 -------------
+Installers are available in `64-bit <https://github.com/Patrick-Cole/pygmi/releases>`_

+Alternatively, you can use the instructions above to run PyGMI with your local python installation.
 You may need to install some dependencies using downloaded binaries, because of compilation requirements.
 Therefore, if you do get an error, you can try installing precompiled binaries before installing PyGMI.

 Examples of binaries you may need to get are: